Where Limiting Beliefs Come From

 I was surprised that my daughter had learned this lesson so well – however what I was thinking about the situation was, “And that’s how limiting beliefs are formed.”

 As it turns out, on this particular day, the grandparents were on duty and decided to spoil their granddaughters by taking them out shopping.
-I had a chance to talk to them while I was waiting for Ferne to finish trying on all the clothes we chose.
+I had a chance to talk to them while I was waiting for Ferne.
 The young girl’s name was Sammy – she told me they called her Sammy Wammy – and her sister’s name was Zoe, but they called her ZoZo.
-Sammy was so incredibly cute – I was instantly drawn to her big round eyes and huge smile.
+Sammy was so incredibly cute.
+I was instantly drawn to her big round eyes and huge smile.

 I asked how well the two sisters got along.
 The grandmother reported, “Oh they get along great.
 Zoe is sweet; she’s terrific.
 This one (pointing to Sammy Wammy) has a mind of her own.”